What is ExpressRoute?

-ExpressRoute Direct will utilize the same enterprise-grade of ExpressRoute.
+ExpressRoute Direct utilizes the same enterprise-grade of ExpressRoute.

 What scenarios should customers consider with ExpressRoute Direct?

-ExpressRoute Direct provides customers with direct 100 or 10 Gbps port pairs into the Microsoft global backbone.
-The scenarios that will provide customers with the greatest benefits include: Massive data ingestion, physical isolation for regulated markets, and dedicated capacity for burst scenario, like rendering.
+ExpressRoute Direct provides customers with direct 100 Gbps or 10-Gbps port pairs into the Microsoft global backbone.
+The scenarios that provide customers with the greatest benefits include: Massive data ingestion, physical isolation for regulated markets, and dedicated capacity for burst scenario, like rendering.

 What is the billing model for ExpressRoute Direct?

-ExpressRoute Direct will be billed for the port pair at a fixed amount.
-Standard circuits will be included at no additional hours and premium will have a slight add-on charge.
-Egress will be billed on a per circuit basis based on the zone of the peering location.
+ExpressRoute Direct is billed for the port pair at a fixed amount.
+Standard circuits are included at no extra charge and premium has a slight add-on charge.
+Egress is billed on a per circuit basis based on the zone of the peering location.

 When does billing start and stop for the ExpressRoute Direct port pairs?

-ExpressRoute Direct's port pairs are billed 45 days into the creation of the ExpressRoute Direct resource or when 1 or both of the links are enabled, whichever comes first.
+ExpressRoute Direct's port pairs gets billed 45 days into the creation of the ExpressRoute Direct resource or when one or both of the links get enabled, whichever comes first.
 The 45-day grace period is granted to allow customers to complete the cross-connection process with the colocation provider.